-37. Because infectious diseases spread not only in school settings and impact adults and schoolchildren alike, and most of the vaccines required to attend school under the CVL do not in any event prevent transmission, the CVL can never credibly fulfill its contagious disease mitigation goals.

-38. Even assuming all vaccines required by the CVL prevent transmission, which they do not, universal vaccination is not the only disease prevention tactic that can be deployed.
-States with a religious exemption process deploy a variety of alternative tactics, such as quarantine in the event of an outbreak, temporary exclusion from school, and other measures to help control disease.

-39. Moreover, West Virginia could also do what other surrounding states do in the event of a disease outbreak and keep unvaccinated children home when there is an outbreak.
+- 41. Because infectious diseases spread not only in school settings and impact adults and schoolchildren alike, and most of the vaccines required to attend school under the CVL do not in any event prevent transmission, the CVL can never credibly fulfill its contagious disease mitigation goals. - 42.
+Even assuming all vaccines required by the CVL prevent transmission, which they do not, universal vaccination is not the only disease prevention tactic that can be deployed.
+States with a religious exemption process deploy a variety of alternative tactics, such as quarantine in the event of an outbreak, temporary exclusion from school, and other measures to help control disease. - 43.
+Moreover, West Virginia could also do what other surrounding states do in the event of a disease outbreak and keep unvaccinated children home when there is an outbreak. - 44.
+Notably, the states contiguous to West Virginia that allow for religious exemptions from childhood vaccination laws all implement the less restrictive alternative of quarantining, if an outbreak of an infectious disease were ever to occur.9

-7 See, e.g., Cal.
+8 See, e.g., Cal.
 Health & Safety Code § 120325 et seq. (religious exemption eliminated in 2016); N.Y.
 Pub.
 Health Law § 2164(1) (religious exemption removed in 2019); Conn.
 Gen. Stat. § 10-204a (religious exemption eliminated in 2021); Me.
 Stat. tit.
 20-A, § 6355 (religious exemption eliminated in 2019).
 Notably, West Virginia is the only state that has never offered a religious exemption option.
 W. Va.
 Code § 16-3-4.